This article provides general performance guidelines for working with VPN in Security Gateway R77 and above.

 (VPN) --- [Virtual System dedicated to VPN traffic] --- [Virtual Switch] --- [Virtual System with activated software blades] --- internal network

-AES-NI is Intel's dedicated instruction set, which significantly improves the speed of Encrypt-Decrypt actions, which allows to increase VPN throughput (Site-to-Site, Remote Access and Mobile Access).
+AES-NI is Intel's dedicated instruction set, which significantly improves the speed of Encrypt-Decrypt actions and allows one to increase VPN throughput (Site-to-Site, Remote Access and Mobile Access).
 The general speed of the system depends on additional parameters.

 Check Point supports AES-NI on the following appliances (only when running Gaia OS with 64-bit kernel):